noynaert/act311spring2019/Week_01_--_VS_Code_and_Git_Notes/030_Terminal_Operations.md

 | Copy a file                                  | cp    | copy               |
 | Clear the screen                             | clear | cls                |

+## Bash in VS Code in Windows

+We should be able to set Bash as the shell in VS Code on Windows.
+The following steps might work.

+Go to File --> Preferences --> Settings, Then pick Features and Terminal.
+Then find the option for "External: Windows Exec."

+If you have the Linux Integrated Subsystem installed, enter the following.

+    C:\\Windows\\sysnative\\bash.exe

+If you don't have the Linux Subsystem you can use gitbash.

+    C:\\Program Files\\Git\\bin\\bash.exe

 ## Some tutorials

 * [82 part tutorial](https://www.youtube.com/playlist?list=PLS1QulWo1RIb9WVQGJ_vh-RQusbZgO_As)